Safeguarding and protection against sexual exploitation and abuse (PSEA)

 Tools and resources

-Available in Amharic, Arabic, Armenian, Azerbaijani, Balochi, Czech, English, French, German, Haitian Creole, Hausa, Hungarian, Igbo, Juba Arabic, Iraqi Turkmen, Kurdish Badini, Kurdish Kurmanji, Kurdish Sorani, Nigerian Pidgin, Oromo, Pashto, Pemon, Polish, Punjabi, Romanian, Russian, Slovak, Spanish Latin America, Sindhi, Somali, Swahili, Tigrinya, Ukrainian, Urdu, Warao, Wayuu, and Yoruba.
+Available in Amharic, Arabic, Armenian, Azerbaijani, Balochi, Bengali, Czech, English, French, German, Haitian Creole, Hausa, Hungarian, Igbo, Juba Arabic, Iraqi Turkmen, Kurdish Badini, Kurdish Kurmanji, Kurdish Sorani, Nigerian Pidgin, Oromo, Pashto, Pemon, Polish, Polish Sign Language, Punjabi, Romanian, Romanian Sign Language2, Russian, Slovak, Spanish Latin America, Sindhi, Somali, Swahili, Tigrinya, Turkish, Ukrainian, Ukrainian Sign Language, Urdu, Vlax Romani, Warao, Wayuu, and Yoruba.

 We developed this glossary in collaboration with partner agencies including the International Organization for Migration, Safeguarding Resource and Support Hub, Social Development Direct, CDAC Network, H2H Network, CHS Alliance, UNICEF, and other members of the Inter-Agency Standing Committee.
 The glossary has been made possible with generous support from UK aid funding from the UK government, and the Governments of the USA, Germany and Canada.